 Both these models are relative newcomers to the market.
-While the likes of the Toyota Hilux, Mitsubishi L200 and Ford Ranger have been on the scene for generations, the Volkswagen Amarok was only launched in 2011 and the X-Class is even younger still having hit the market in 2017.
+While the likes of the Toyota Hilux, Mitsubishi L200 and Ford Ranger have been on the scene for generations, the Volkswagen Amarok was only launched in 2011 and the X-Class is even younger still, having hit the market in 2017.

-From the outside, its clear that the designers were following completely different principles; with Volkswagen opting for a smart and formal appearance and Mercedes-Benz, as ever, going for a more sensual and sleek look.
+From the outside, it’s clear that the designers were following completely different principles; with Volkswagen opting for a smart and formal appearance and Mercedes-Benz, as ever, going for a more sensual and sleek look.
 The X-Class is certainly the fresher faced, while the exterior of the Amarok hasn’t altered much since its launch in 2011.

 At 1,954mm wide (2,228mm including wing mirrors), the Amarok is the widest pickup on the market although the X-Class isn’t too far behind (1,920mm/2,113mm).
 The X-Class, however, is slightly longer at 5,340mm, compared with the Amarok’s 5,321mm.

 It’s a similar story inside.
-The Amarok’s cockpit is practical with plenty of storage spaces, but very uninspiring with a boxy dashboard and lots of black plastic, whereas the X-Class definitely has more flair thanks to the glossy and two-tone materials, but it lacks functionality and there isn’t even an easy-to-reach pocket to place a phone or wallet.
+The Amarok’s cockpit is practical with plenty of storage spaces, but very uninspiring with a boxy dashboard and lots of black plastic, whereas the X-Class definitely has more flair thanks to glossy and two-tone materials, but it lacks functionality and there isn’t even an easy-to-reach pocket to place a phone or wallet.

-Both have remarkable road manners and even though the X-Class features coil-springs, the Amarok has the slight edge when it comes to comfort and composure going into the bends.
+Both have remarkable road manners and even though the X-Class features coil-springs, the Amarok has a slight edge when it comes to comfort and composure going into the bends.
 We admired the X-Class’s precise and smooth seven-speed automatic, although there is simply no beating the Amarok’s eight-speed auto, which is undoubtedly the most refined on the market.

 When it comes to standing out from the crowd and that luxurious, premium feel inside, the X-Class X350D is the pickup for you.
 However, if you’re more practically focused and you’re after a smooth operator, the Amarok comes out on top.
-The X350D Power and Amarok Aventura (special edition) are similarly specced, and are also evenly priced at £39,510 and £39,040 plus VAT respectively.